laravel/docs/migrations.md

 Alternatively, you may enable the `innodb_large_prefix` option for your database.
 Refer to your database's documentation for instructions on how to properly enable this option.

+<a name="renaming-indexes"></a>
+### Renaming Indexes

+To rename an index, you may use the `renameIndex` method.
+This method accepts the current index name as its first argument and the desired name as its second argument:

+    $table->renameIndex('from', 'to')

 <a name="dropping-indexes"></a>
 ### Dropping Indexes